JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 type systems are difficult to use).

 ## Intention of use and restrictions on compilers
-Additionally, types are used to generate efficient code.
+Types plays an important role in generating efficient code by a compiler, becuase they tells the compiler which operations are permitted and prohibited.
+If compiler knows that something is constant, it can expoit such information.
 As an example, consider the following two alternatives to represent a set of animals:

 ````@example lecture